 Some of our clients have found this exercise itself to be so valuable that they have engaged us to help them document and lead process reviews for operational areas outside our scope.

 SMEs can model big corporations when it comes to outsourcing.

 Advocates of entrepreneurship often point to the speed of small and medium enterprises as a competitive business advantage.
 However, in our experience, this is not true regarding outsourcing.

 SMEs tend to take a very short-term and tactical view of outsourcing, considering outsourcing only as a way to save on costs.
 Many SMEs that come to us for help with their design, development or digital marketing requirements do so only with specific projects in mind.
 Many of them place a job order like they would place a fast-food order - hurriedly, without any context, and with limited information.

-It doesn’t cost SMEs any more than big corporate clients to invest in pilot projects.
+It doesn’t cost SMEs more than big corporate clients to invest in pilot projects.
 In fact, we estimate that it costs our big corporate clients significantly more in executive time to go through pilot projects with us as they tend to involve more people in the exercise.
-And in most cases, they also enjoy significantly more returns as we are able to build highly effective, productive outsourced teams that function as true extensions of their teams onshore.
+And in most cases, they also enjoy significantly more returns as we can build highly effective, productive outsourced teams that function as virtual extensions of their teams onshore.

 StraightArrow has a strong set of core values that drive our culture and guide decision-making across all levels of our organization.
 We use these core values to identify the right people for us - employees and clients.

 It is important to us that the clients we serve share our core values because we know from experience that clients who share our values tend to approach their business the way we do.

 In the end, the relationship becomes more and more strategic and mutually rewarding.
 It benefits not just our companies but our clients’ end customers.